SameedHusayn/LLM_Eval_Framework/README.md

     cd LLM-Evaluation-Framework
     ```

-2. Install the required packages:
-    ```bash
-    pip install -r requirements.txt
-    ```

 ## Usage

 ### Running the Evaluation

-1. Run the `main.py` script to start the evaluation process:
+1. Build the docker container:
     ```bash
-    python main.py
+    docker build -t llm_eval_framework .
     ```
+2. Run the docker container:
+    ```bash
+    docker run -it llm_eval_framework
+    ```
+3. Enter your Hugging Face token to access models.

-2. Follow the prompts to select the models and tasks you want to evaluate.
+4. Follow the prompts to select the models and tasks you want to evaluate.

 ## Scripts Overview